Thursday, January 31, 2008

 SB160 would have required the court system to provide a Web site for criminal history reports as soon as possible, and it would have limited the fee to $5 or the cost of providing the information, whichever was less.
 The bill was killed 6-1.

 It's the government's idea of a really bad day: Washington's Metro trains shut down.
-Seaport computers in go dark.
+Seaport computers in New York go dark.
 Bloggers reveal locations of railcars with hazardous materials.
-Airport control towers are disrupted in and .
-Overseas, a mysterious liquid is found on 's subway.
+Airport control towers are disrupted in Philadelphia and Chicago.
+Overseas, a mysterious liquid is found on London's subway.

 And that's just for starters.

 Those incidents were among dozens of detailed, mock disasters confronting officials rapid-fire in the U.S. government's biggest-ever "Cyber Storm" war game, according to hundreds of pages of heavily censored files obtained by The Associated Press.
-Theran the exercise to test the nation's hacker defenses, with help from the State Department, , Justice Department, CIA, and others.
+The Homeland Security Department ran the exercise to test the nation's hacker defenses, with help from the State Department, Pentagon, Justice Department, CIA, National Security Agency and others.

 The laundry list of fictional catastrophes — which include hundreds of people on "No Fly" lists suddenly arriving at airport ticket counters — is significant because it suggests what kind of real-world trouble keeps the White House awake at night.
 Railway switches failed.
 Planes flew too close to the White House.
-Water utilities inwere compromised.
+Water utilities in Los Angeles were compromised.

 Imagined villains include hackers, bloggers and even reporters.
 After mock electronic attacks overwhelmed computers at the Port Authority of New York and New Jersey, an unspecified "major news network" airing reports about the attackers refused to reveal its sources to the government.
 Other simulated reporters were duped into spreading "believable but misleading" information that worsened fallout by confusing the public and financial markets, according to the government's files...